Rainier Foot and Ankle Associates logo

 • What are the common causes of heel pain?

 Common causes of heel pain include plantar fasciitis, heel spurs, Achilles tendonitis, and bursitis.
 These conditions are often caused by overuse, improper footwear, or biomechanical issues.
+If you're interested in healing your heel pain, especially via natural methods such as PRP treatments, give our office a call.

 • Do I need a referral to see a podiatrist?